objectiv/objectiv.io/docs/docs/tracking/how-to-guides/react/getting-started.md

 ```

 ## Done
-The tracker should now be running and auto-tracking some Events already, such as ApplicationLoaded and URLChange.
+The tracker should now be running and auto-tracking some Events already, such as ApplicationLoaded.

 Time to start [Tracking Locations](/tracking/how-to-guides/react/tracking-locations.md)!